 Which Whales Breach?

-The slower whales live in larger groups than the faster, slimmer whales, which is why scientists believe that these whales breach more often.
+Slower whales live in larger groups than faster, slimmer whales, which is why scientists believe that these whales breach more often.

 Humpback whales can often be seen breaching, as can right whales and sperm whales.
 Humpback whales and sperm whales can sometimes be seen doing belly flops, but some will make a complete breach out of the water.

 Blue whales, fin whales, gray whales, sei whales, and minke whales can also be seen breaching.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.